 - Provide financial support to women undergoing treatment for breast cancer

-In partnership with Susan G. Komen, Think-Pink is currently conducting two annual Race for the Cure® events in both Antwerp and Namur.
-For more details about participating in these Races or supporting Think-Pink, please visit www.raceforthecure.be or www.think-pink.be..
+In partnership with Susan G. Komen, Think-Pink is currently conducting three annual Race for the Cure® events in Antwerp, Brussels and Namur.
+For more details about participating in these Races or supporting Think-Pink, please visit www.raceforthecure.be or www.think-pink.be.
+Visit our blog for coverage on last year’s event in Antwerp: http://blog.komen.org/?p=4028

 Greece: The Pan-Hellenic Association of Women with Breast Cancer "Alma Zois" was founded in 1988 by breast cancer survivors who aspired to offer to other survivors the necessary support for dealing with their illness and achieving a better quality of life.
 In the last 20+ years, the Association has grown and numbers 1,200 survivor members and many associate (non-survivor) members.
 The Board of Directors consists of seven members, all of whom are breast cancer survivors.
 The Association's scientific work is designed by full-time mental health professionals and is approved by a 23-member multidisciplinary Scientific Committee.